cbarkinozer/hanzi_fusion/README.md

 -   **Intuitive Drag & Drop Interface:** Simple and satisfying core mechanic.
 -   **Expansive Discovery System:** Hundreds of characters to discover, from simple pictographs to complex ideograms.
--   **Discovery Book:** An in-game encyclopedia that tracks all discovered characters, showing their pinyin (pronunciation), meaning, and a short etymology.
--   **Hint System:** A non-intrusive system to help players when they get stuck.
 -   **Local Progress Saving:** Your discoveries are automatically saved to your device.
 -   **Cross-Platform:** Built with Flutter for a native experience on both Android and iOS from a single codebase.
+-   **(In Progress) Audio Feedback:** Sound effects for successful and failed fusions.
+-   **(Planned) Discovery Book:** An in-game encyclopedia that tracks all discovered characters, showing their pinyin (pronunciation), meaning, and a short etymology.
+-   **(Planned) Hint System:** A non-intrusive system to help players when they get stuck.

 ---